The Bankrate promise

-Moreover, juggling multiple things at one time doesn’t give drivers clear situational awareness meaning they’re making judgment calls based on incomplete information.
+Moreover, juggling multiple things at one time does not give drivers clear situational awareness meaning they could be making judgment calls based on incomplete information.
 This, coupled with delayed reaction times, can result in more accidents.

 Distracted driving statistics

 Unfortunately, distracted driving can have tragic consequences.
-The National Highway Transportation Safety Administration reports that in 2018, 2,841 people died as a result of distracted driving, up from 2,841 lives lost in 2018.
+The National Highway Transportation Safety Administration reports that in 2019, 3,142 people died as a result of distracted driving, up from 2,841 lives lost in 2018.

-The CDC states when you look down to text or read a text for five seconds at 55 miles per hour, it’s the same as driving across a football field without looking at the road.
-What makes this illustration even more troublesome is that in 2017, 42% of high school students admitted to sending an email or text while driving.
+The Centers for Disease Control (CDC) states when you look down to text or read a text for five seconds at 55 miles per hour, it is the same as driving across a football field without looking at the road.
+What makes this illustration even more troublesome is that in 2019, 39% of high school students admitted to sending an email or text while driving.

 How distracted driving impacts insurance rates

 Car insurance companies are cracking down on those caught texting and driving.
-If you receive a ticket for texting or are involved in a car accident where a distraction played a factor, your car insurance will be much more expensive moving forward.
+If you receive a ticket for texting or are involved in a car accident where a distraction plays a factor, your car insurance will likely increase at your policy’s renewal.

 The reason for this is car insurance providers assess risk when determining policy pricing.
 If your driving history shows you exhibit distracted driving tendencies, you are more likely to be involved in an accident due to your risky behavior.